AziGoss/Dotfiles/README.md

 **You need:
 GlazeWM, YASB reborn, Fastfetch, Cava**

-To make **MOST** windows transparent on Win11, you need to add this rule to GlazeWM:
+To make **MOST** windows transparent on Win11, you need to add this rule to GlazeWM in windows_rules:
 <img width="455" height="68" alt="image" src="https://github.com/user-attachments/assets/63261be6-213f-4512-8274-0bd998c74e32" />